Gingerbread Chalet/House Recipes & Tips

 Let the house dry completely before wrapping for storage.
 If you don't plan to eat it, spray with acrylic spray to preserve it.
 Wrap and store your house using Easter Basket Cellophane Wrap found at Floral Supply Stores.

-This is a delicious gingerbread house recipes, with beautiful spice flavor.
+This is a delicious gingerbread house recipe, with beautiful spice flavor.

 Ingredients